-The unparalleled stability of the HA7062B is credited to a pair of Holzworth HSM Series RF Synthesizer modules.
-Holzworth RF synthesizers are known for industry stability leading due to the non-PLL proprietary architecture.
+The unparalleled stability of the HA7402B is credited to a pair of Holzworth HSM Series RF Synthesizer modules.
+Holzworth RF synthesizers are known for industry leading stability due to proprietary the non-PLL architecture.
 These high performing RF sources compliment the dual core engine to provide the most advanced phase noise analyzer available.

-Phase noise measurements do not benefit modular analyzer from architectures.
-Holzworth's fully shielded. fan-less 1U chassis completely eliminates ground loops and troublesome microphonics for uncompromising performance when compared to traditional "rack and stack" type systems.
+Phase noise measurements do not benefit from modular analyzer architectures.
+Holzworth's fully shielded, fan-less 1U chassis completely eliminates ground loops and troublesome microphonics for uncompromising performance when compared to traditional "rack and stack" type systems.